Station: CHUM Toronto

 Brian Skinner with the Everly Brothers, 1965.
 (The CHUM Archives)

 Brian Skinner (7-10 p.m.) left in the summer of 1969.
 He went on a teaching career in Seattle.
 His son, Kori Skinner, was on CHUM for a time in the 1990s.

 Larry Solway (10 p.m.-midnight) did his last talk show on CHUM in 1970.
-He later did talk shows at CHIC Brampton, Ont., CFGM Richmond Hill, Ont., CFLY Kingston, Ont., and CFRB and CFYI (Talk 640) Toronto.
+He later did talk shows at CHIC Brampton, Ontario, CFGM Richmond Hill, Ontario, CFLY Kingston, Ontario, and CFRB and CFYI (Talk 640) Toronto.
+Solway died in 2012.

 Hear Brian Skinner here.

 For more classic CHUM airchecks, visit The CHUM Archives

 As if the jocks, jingles and music weren't enough, even the commercials